Lesson Plan - Get It!

 The coasts of Italy, Spain, Greece, and Lebanon are not usual coastlines.

-The space that was filled in by the Atlantic Ocean was once an enormous valley bordered by mountains over 15,000 feet tall.
+The space that the Atlantic Ocean filled in was once an enormous valley bordered by mountains over 15,000 feet tall.
 Once the water came in, the only pieces of land that survived were the tops of these mountain ranges.

 This means that cities like Barcelona, Rome, and Athens are at the top of former mountains!

 - What effect does this unique flooding have on the climate?

 Look at this satellite image of Lebanon showing the Mediterranean Sea on the left and the mountain range in white.